-The residential structures are to be supported by drilled piers embedded into undisturbed sandstone bedrock.
-The Purisima Formation is described by geologic maps (Brabb, 1989) as a siltstone/sandstone.
+The residential structures are to be supported by drilled piers embedded into undisturbed sandstone bedrock The Purisima Formation is described by geologic maps (Brabb, 1989)

+as a siltstone/sandstone.
 The Purisima formation along the base of the Beach Drive bluff consists of very dense, silty sand with very little cementation.
-Pier drilling below the average groundwater elevation, about +2 feet NGVD, is problematic.
+Pier drilling below the average groundwater elevation, aboul +2 feet NGVD, is problematic.
 At a minimum, we anticipate full length casing will be needed to maintain pier excavation integrity.
 Weighted drilling fluid may also need to be used with the casing to mitigate the potential for saturated sands flowing into the casing as the auger is withdrawn.
-Large diameter pier excavations, 3 to 5 feet in diameter, may be drilled with weighted drilling fluid and a surface conductor casing.
+Large diameter pier excavations, casing.

-The residential structures will be elevated above the FEMA Base Flood Elevation, 21 feet NGVD.
-The driveways and the seaward portions of the understories for the proposed residences will be situated upon about 16 feet of beach sand, talus deposits, and roadway fill.
-During a severe seismic event the soil materials within the wave cut platform underlying the aforementioned area may settle due to either dry seismic consolidation and/or liquefaction.
+3 to 5 feel in diameier, may be drilled with weighted drilling fluid and a surface conductor residences will be situated upon about 16 feet $\hat{\mathbf{d}}$ beach sand, talus deposits, and roadway fill.
+During a severe seismic even! the soil materials within the wave cut platform underlying the aforementioned area may settle due to either dry seismic consolidation and/or liquefaction.
 The vertical bearing of the proposed residence will not be effected by either liquefaction or lateral spreading provided the piers are designed per our geotechnical recommendations.
-During severe seismic shaking, we do expect the driveways and possibly the understory parking areas to be damaged and need to be repaired or replaced.
+During severe seismic shaking, we do expect the driveways and